sigasi/sigasi_insights/manual/libraries.md

 and `/opt/altera` for Altera.

-For many common third party libraries, you can set up the library using a [/manual/linting#Quickfix for third party libraries].
+For many common third party libraries, you can set up the library using a [/manual/linting#Quick Fix for third party libraries].

 ## XilinxCoreLib